raspberrypilearning/comic-character/en/step_2.md

 This project already contains a navbar and a hero image.

-You will add more images to the hero section and make it interactive using javascript.
+You will add more images to the hero section to create a series of slides.

+Each slide will contain a different superhero image and you will make it interactive using Javascript.

 --- collapse ---